electronicdreamplant/electronicdreamplant.github.io/_projects/2025-09-21-french-flashcards-web-app.md

 * labels - an additional categorisation method for organising presentation
 * tags - to sweep up any additional contextual sorting or prompts

-Then it was a case of using File → Share → Publish to web to make it available as a data source
+Then it was a case of using File → Share → Publish to web to make it available as a data source for the web app.

 ## First app iteration
 As I've been using GitHub to host my blog and other test apps I just needed a new repo within my existing account that could be served under the same domain name.